easyJet With a Baby: Baggage, Pram & Stroller Rules (2026)

 Do infants get baggage allowance on easyJet?

 Lap infants do not get a full checked bag allowance, but each infant entitles you to one extra cabin item (up to 45×36×20 cm) on top of your standard adult allowance.
 This is designed to be used as your nappy bag.
-Pushchairs and car seats travel free and are not counted against your cabin or hold allowance.
+Gate-checked pushchairs and car seats travel free and are not counted against your allowance.
+A compact pushchair can instead ride in the cabin, but only as your large cabin bag, which requires an Up Front or Extra Legroom seat, easyJet Plus or a FLEXI fare.

 Can you book a flight for an unborn baby on easyJet?